SARVESS/Pizza-Management-System/Readme.md

 4. Reports for each order placed and time taken at each step and total time taken for them as json - [![image-3.png](https://i.postimg.cc/DzsGDR7p/image-3.png)](https://postimg.cc/Mc6XfPM1)

+## Tradeoffs

+1. I didn't use any database to store reports data but it can be expanded further to store.
+2. For the sake of simplicity and time crunch not able to do the full fledged solution but tried to implement producer consumer structure using bullmq.